akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 For two weeks, Beatrice watched and waited.

 Each morning she brought a handful of grain and a shallow dish of water.
 The hen ate with quick, precise movements, never lingering, never leaving the egg longer than necessary.
-Beatrice talked to her while she worked—about the geese in the meadow, about the bread her mother was baking, about the boy with the cloak who had vanished before she could thank him.
+Beatrice talked to her while she worked: about the geese in the meadow, about the bread her mother was baking, about the boy with the cloak who had vanished before she could thank him.
 The hen listened with the same expression she gave everything: sceptical, patient, entirely unimpressed.

 ‘She needs to know you’re part of her flock,’ Mother said.
 ‘Bring her food.
 Spend time with her.
 But don’t unsettle her.’

-So Beatrice sat beside the basket while the fire crackled and the hen dozed, and she learned the particular stillness of a creature whose whole purpose was waiting.
+So Beatrice sat beside the basket while the fire crackled and the hen dozed, and she learnt the particular stillness of a creature whose whole purpose was waiting.

 And every night, before bed, she knelt by the basket and pressed her ear close.